AdobeDocs/workfront.en/help/quicksilver/workfront-fusion/errors/error-handling.md

 The directives are briefly explained below.
 For more information, see [Directives for error handling in [!DNL Adobe Workfront Fusion]](../../workfront-fusion/errors/directives-for-error-handling.md).

-There are a total of five directives which can be grouped into the following categories based on whether a scenario execution should continue or not:
+There are a total of five directives which can be grouped into the following categories based on whether a scenario execution should continue or not.

 The following directives ensure that a scenario execution continues:

-* **[!UICONTROL Resume]** allows you to specify a substitute output for the module with the error and the scenario execution status is marked as success
+* **[!UICONTROL Resume]**: Allows you to specify a substitute output for the module with the error.
+The scenario execution status is marked as success
-* **[!UICONTROL Ignore]** simply ignores the error and the scenario execution status is marked as success
+* **[!UICONTROL Ignore]**: ignores the error.
+The scenario execution status is marked as success
-* **[!UICONTROL Break]** stores the input to the queue of incomplete executions and the scenario execution status is marked as warning.
+* **[!UICONTROL Break]**: Stores the input to the queue of incomplete executions.
+The scenario execution status is marked as warning.
 For more information, see [View and resolve incomplete executions in [!DNL Adobe Workfront Fusion]](../../workfront-fusion/scenarios/view-and-resolve-incomplete-executions.md).

-On the other hand, if a scenario execution should be stopped, you must use one of the following directives:
+If a scenario execution should stop when an error occurs, use one of the following directives:

-* **[!UICONTROL Rollback]** stops the scenario execution immediately and marks its status as error
+* **[!UICONTROL Rollback]**: Stops the scenario execution immediately and marks its status as error
-* **[!UICONTROL Commit]** stops the scenario execution immediately and marks its status as success
+* **[!UICONTROL Commit]**: Stops the scenario execution immediately and marks its status as success

-## Additional Resources
+For more information on error handling, see:

 * [Directives for error handling in [!DNL Adobe Workfront Fusion]](../../workfront-fusion/errors/directives-for-error-handling.md)
-* [Advanced error handling in [!DNL Adobe Workfront Fusion]](../../workfront-fusion/errors/advanced-error-handling.md) (includes the set up of the Dropbox Scenario referenced above)
+* [Advanced error handling in [!DNL Adobe Workfront Fusion]](../../workfront-fusion/errors/advanced-error-handling.md)